remkohdev/guestbook101/Lab2/README.md

 	* Review the Title to be `Guestbook API`,
 	* Review the Name to be `guestbook-api`,
+	* Review the Version to be `1.0.0`,
 	* Go to Scheme and make sure the `https` is checked, API Connect requires https to be used,
 	* In the `Base Path` section enter `/`,
 	* In the `Consumes` section, check the `application/json` value,
 	* In the `Produces` section, check the `application/json` value,
+	* In the Paths section, change the `/ping` endpoint to the Loopback generated `/getPing` endpoint,
+	* Save the Draft API,

 4. Add Assembly to API